jneidel/setup-webpack/readme.md

   entry : "./bundle.js",
   output: { path: outputPath, filename: "app.js" },
   plugins: [ sync ],
-  // Put sync at the end as your browser should reload after done is built };
+  // Put sync at the end so that your browser reloads after the build has completed };
 ```

-The script has to run webpack in watch (-w) mode for browser-sync to be triggerd once webpack has rebuilt.
+The script has to run webpack in watch (-w) mode in order for browser-sync to be triggerd once the project has been rebuilt.

 ```
 $ webpack -w
 ```

-If this command does not work in your terminal, try installing the webpack cli using `npm install -g webpack` or run the command via a npm script (in your `package.json` under `scripts`), for example `"build": "webpack -w"` and `npm run build`.
+If this command does not work in your terminal, try installing the webpack-cli using `npm install -g webpack` or run the command via a npm script (in your `package.json` under `scripts`), for example `"build": "webpack -w"` and `npm run build`.

 ### Generating more than one output file